-For many of you, this will be your first time living in a new country; you are no doubt going to have mixed emotions about this.
+For many of you, this is your first time living in a new country; you are no doubt feeling a mix of emotions.
 While we can prepare you for your arrival, once you arrive, the experience belongs to you.
-There are lots of little adjustments that you will need to make in your habits and attitudes, but keep an open mind and take it all in your stride.
+There are lots of little adjustments that you will need to make in your habits and attitudes, but keep an open mind and take it all in stride.
 Moving to any new country is a challenge, but it is also a very exciting opportunity to learn.